PatrickKollman/Kinect-Ping-Pong/readme.txt

 Simply follow the instructions displayed on the splash screen and play ping pong like you normally would!

 Video Demonstration
-videodemo.txt will link to a personal video demonstrationg on youtube.
+demo-video.txt will link to a personal video demonstrationg on youtube.